When it comes to glass design, there are many options.

 Glass has been around for so many centuries that there has been plenty of time to develop new techniques, some by accident and others through knowledge and experimentation.

+Some of the earliest examples of glass being used for art or design is stained glass.
 There are many beautiful examples of stained glass or, as it is sometimes known, leaded glass windows.
 Many depict religious scenes in churches but laterally they were used in Victorian times to decorate homes.

 More recently, stained glass has become more of a cottage industry with a small group of specialists able to design and make stained glass.

 We also have the option creating the illusion of stained glass via the 2 main faux stained glass techniques.
 To create usually larger decorative glass designs, a number of skills can be employed.
 Beveled glass

 is where a slant is cut into the glass.
 The glass can be etched which creates a frosted appearance on the window.
 A skilful craft person will turn the etches into pictures and enhance it by cutting the glass.

 Another stunning and stylish way of presenting by cracking it.
 The glass has literally been cracked and then held together by more glass and plastic film.
 Large sheets provide unusual features in a building.
 Smaller items, such as bowls or vases can also be made with this technique.
 The cracked glass effect is ideal for catching the light in interesting ways.